 I am a registered, professionally accredited member of the National Counselling Society, and hold an Advanced Diploma in Integrative Counselling from a BACP accredited course.
 I've previously been an NHS midwife - DipHe Mid, a stop smoking specialist advisor and a holistic therapist - Dip IIHT.
 I also spent several years working as a counsellor with Kinergy, a Bristol based charity offering support to survivors of sexual abuse.

-I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sand tray therapy, relationship work, autistic spectrum disorders and energy work.
+I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sand tray therapy, relationship work, neurodiversity and energy work.
 I also have knowledge and experience with working with medication.

-I've lived in both the UK and America where I have supported families through the birth process and early child raising and have over twenty years of professional experience working in health related areas.
+I've lived in both the UK and America where I have supported families through the birth process and early child raising and have over twenty five years of professional experience working in health related areas.

 My own life has, at times been very challenging, yet I feel that this allows me to empathise with many different people and life situations.
 I am the mother of a large, grown up family and currently live in Bristol with my long term partner, and a very small dog.